-"tamed animal," originally in Scottish and northern England dialect (and exclusively so until mid-18c.), of unknown origin.
-Sense of "indulged child" (c.
+"domesticated or tamed animal kept as a favorite," 1530s, originally in Scottish and northern England dialect (and exclusively so until mid-18c.), a word of unknown origin.
+Sense of "indulged or favorite child" (c.
 1500) is recorded slightly earlier than that of "animal kept as a favorite" (1530s), but the latter may be the primary meaning.
 Probably associated with or influenced by petty.
-As a term of endearment by 1849.
-Teacher's pet is attested from 1890.
-Pet-shop from 1928.

 Know nature's children all divide her care;

 The fur that warms a monarch warm'd a bear.

 While man exclaims, 'See all things for my use!'